 You can advertise these events via most forms of marketing, including newspaper and radio ads, flyers, and direct mailers.
 However, there are a couple guidelines you must follow when marketing educational events:

-When it comes to enrollee-only events, these may qualify as “marketing.”
+When it comes to enrollee-only events, these may qualify as “marketing,” and therefore, be considered sales events.
 (Typically, enrollee-only events are held for a specific carrier’s current enrollees, and the intent is to retain the current enrollees in a plan.)
+Retention marketing or the mention of any benefits is considered “marketing”.
 Since enrollee-only events are conducted on behalf of a specific carrier, we would advise you to follow carriers’ guidelines to stay compliant.

-Note: The MCMG has undergone some changes.
-You can now find the Medicare Advantage and Part D Communication Requirements on the Federal Register site.
+Note: You can review the full Medicare Communications and Marketing Guidelines on CMS.gov and the Medicare Advantage and Part D Communication Requirements on the Federal Register site.

 Giving Your Presentation